gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   should provide a stub body that raises ``Program_Error``.

-GNAT additionally provides a useful pragma ``Convention_Identifier`` that can be used to parameterize conventions and allow additional synonyms to be specified.
-For example if you have legacy code in which the convention identifier Fortran77 was used for Fortran, you can use the configuration
+GNAT additionally provides a useful pragma ``Convention_Identifier`` that you can use to parameterize conventions and allow additional synonyms.
+For example, if you have legacy code in which the convention identifier Fortran77 was used for Fortran, you can use the configuration
 pragma: